 “…I think that one possibly might, if it’s ever sung enough, become a folk song.
 It’s very like a folk song, … When I was first in love with my present partner, Irene, we used to go to Primrose Hill and watch the sun go down.
 It’s a beautiful area of London.
 Absolutely lovely. “

 It seems that Peggy’s natural relationship with performance and writing is one that drives her to continue in the pursuit of what she loves.
-It appears this seemingly untiring contribution to the arts has only been bolstered by the inclusion of her family in her musical endeavours.
+This seemingly untiring contribution to the arts appears to have only been bolstered by the inclusion of her family in her musical endeavours.

 “My sons said, ‘what would you like for your 80th birthday?’
 I said, ‘I really would like to do a tour with Calum and Neill, ’cause they’re my most favourite musicians to play with.’
 We started out with the idea of a week and it turned out to be 16 days in a row.”

 That’s when I started realising that I was not physically capable anymore of going out on my own and doing everything that is involved, which is an enormous amount of work.
 Getting the merge together, driving to the place, getting yourself into a BNB, having a rest, getting your food, going and setting up.
 I mean, it’s huge.
 So now, quite apart from the wonderful artistic sharing that I have with whichever of the boys I’m with, I have my manager traveling with me, my daughter-in-law and the sound engineer.
 So there’s four of us traveling in a crew van and they treat me like glass.
 I have so little to do, it is quite wonderful.”

 Peggy is well known for her self-proclaimed, eco-feminist political stance and the inclusion of potent political commentary within her songs.
 Unlike the galvanising protest anthems of Billy Bragg or Dylan, Peggy Seeger tends to weave politics and the causes that concern her into her songs as eloquently sardonic reflections.